Hkattelu/Hkattelu.github.io/_posts/2016-5-31-File-Compression-2.markdown

 {% endhighlight %}

-Note that in the originaly sentence, each character would have been represented by one byte for a total of 15 bytes or 120 bits.
+Note that in the original sentence, each character would have been represented by one byte for a total of 15 bytes or 120 bits.
 The compressed file was written in only 42 bits!
 If the decompressor does not know the tree, you would also have to encode the tree into the file.
 In this example it could be done in 80 bits, bumping